 The photographer, Neil Lennon, has vast experience of the luxury fashion, jewellery and perfumes market.
 He has assisted some of the best-known international photographers, working for the major fashion houses throughout the world.
 He has worked extensively as a photographer for Parisian mail-order companies, department stores and supermarket chains.
 He produced a large volume of photographs on a monthly basis over a period of two years for a Parisian fashion magazine.

-Studio Lugh strives to improve Irish eCommerce.
+My product photography studio strives to improve Irish eCommerce.
 At present, few Irish retailers sell online despite the size of the market.
 This results in 70% of online sales going overseas to neighbouring markets, loss to the national economy and damage to employment levels.
 There is a perception that eCommerce in Ireland is a difficult business.
 Broadband speeds are insufficient in some areas, eStores are difficult to maintain and Ireland’s economy is in bad shape, retail is suffering generally.
 However, 40% of Irish consumers intend to purchase more goods and services online in the next year, 60% would buy from an Irish website offering equivalent offers to international sites.

 Yet two thirds of Irish business-to-consumer companies have an optimistic outlook on growth for the next two years.
 The internet’s contribution to the Irish economy will grow from about 3% of GDP at present to 6% by 2016.
 Ireland’s digital economy is forecast to grow from under €8 billion to over €11 billion in the next three years, creating new jobs and businesses.